AqilJaafree/rivier/rivier/readme.md

 This project was created for the SUI Hackathon.
 The current implementation focuses on:

 1. Core liquidity provision functionality
-2. Generic design to support any coin type
-3. Integration with Gecko Terminal for data
+2. Integration with Gecko Terminal for data
-4. Simple user interface through a chatbot
+3. Simple user interface through a chatbot

 While the contract is functional, some advanced features like impermanent loss calculations and precise APY estimates would be implemented in a production version.